US set to slap tariffs on EU following WTO Airbus ruling | DW | 02.10.2019

-Although legal, the move sets the stage for tit-for-tat trade escalation between the United States and European Union.
+Aircraft and agricultural items from Europe will be subject to US tariffs in the latest round of a long legal fight.
+The move sets the stage for tit-for-tat trade escalation between the United States and European Union.

 The United States will impose tariffs on $7.5 billion (€6.8 billion) worth of European imports in retaliation for illegal EU subsidies to airplane maker Airbus.